SCHOLASTIC STANDING RULES

 Readmission after Dismissal

 If you do not appeal your dismissal or your appeal is unsuccessful and you are dismissed from the University, or if you decide to withdraw from the university after becoming subject to dismissal, you may request an evaluation for readmission at a later date.
-Students who have been dismissed may apply for readmission no sooner than two semesters following their dismissal.
+Students who have been dismissed may apply for readmission no sooner than one semester following their first dismissal (effective Fall 2024).
 Application for readmission is through the Dean of Students Office.
 Readmission is not guaranteed but will be considered favorably when you show concrete evidence that you can be academically successful.
 For information regarding enrollment as a non-degree student, go to the non-degree page.
 Go to the Planning for Readmission page for a full explanation of the readmission process.

 Ratcliffe-Hicks Students